DangD96/SeleniumE2E/README.md

 * Test methods must use the `@Test` annotation.
 * Use the custom `Assertion` class to make test assertions.
 * Test classes must be specified in an XML Test Suite file located in `test-suites` in order for the framework to pick up on them.

+## Data Provider
+I included integration with TestNG's Data Provider feature so certain test methods can run with multiple sets of test data.
+For example, a test method that tests login credentials can take advantage of a Data Provider to efficiently test multiple combinations of usernames and passwords.

+_Guidelines for use:_

+**Create JSON File**
+* In `src/test/java/data` create a JSON file containing a single JSON array.
+Give the file a name that is easily distinguishable.
+* For each combination you want to test, add that many JSON objects to the array.
+In each JSON object, define a uniform set of keys and then enter the values you want to test with.
+>**Note:** See `src/test/java/data/LoginTestLoginInvalidData.json` for an example.

+**Create Data Provider Method To Get JSON Data and Link It To Test Method**
+* In your `*Test.java` class, define a method that returns `Object[]` and has the @DataProvider annotation.
+In the method body, return the result of the call to `getTestData(<filename of your JSON file>)`.
+This is your Data Provider method that retrieves the test data from the JSON file.
+* In your `*Test.java` class, find the @Test method you want to use the Data Provider on and link it to your Data Provider method by using the `dataProvider` parameter and specifying the name of your method from the step above.
+* Update your test method's parameters so it only takes a single parameter of type `HashMap<String, String>`.
+I called this parameter `input`.
+* Now, in your test method body, whenever you want to use your test data, call `input.get(<json key name of the data you want>)`.
+> **Note:** See `src/test/java/LoginTest.java` for an example.